Blood Donation Badge of Honor: Status

-The ribbon is an official German medal according to the Law regarding Titles, Medals and Decorations.
+The ribbon is not an official German medal according to the Law regarding Titles, Medals and Decorations.
 It is usually awarded by the local Red Cross chapter, the local mayor, or for military service members the ribbon is awarded by the commanding officer.

 Members of the German fire departments, the Federal Agency for Technical Relief and other rescue services may wear the ribbon bar for the badge on their uniform or service dress.

 The Blood Transfusion Service of the Bundeswehr awards a lapel pin to those soldiers who make voluntary donations of blood.
 The ribbon is currently not permitted to be worn on uniforms of the Bundeswehr.